bew-dev/jStrap/README.md

 jStrap

-A Grunt JS tasked application base including modern technologies such as bootstrap, jquery, modernizr, less, and more.
+A Grunt JS tasked based web application scaffold including bootstrap, jquery, modernizr, less, and more.

-Its my first release under this, but its also my first relase to GitHub.
-I guess you could say im trying to get off on the right foot, or is it the left.

 This is an application builder that compiles a javascript based application base for new development.
 The idea is that it adds vendor specific functionality;